Gigaspaces/xap-docs/site/content/xap/12.2/started/quick_start.markdown

 ![image](/attachment_files/Zeppelin_examples_100.png)
 {{%/align%}}

-After you are done with examples, you can shutdown local environment with next command:
+After you have finished exploring the examples, you can shut down the local environment with the following command:

 {{%tabs%}}
 {{%tab Linux%}}